CrossTheRoadElec/Phoenix5-Documentation/source/ch06_PrepRobot.rst

 Why prepare Robot Controller?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Preparing the Robot Controller typically means:
+In the previous 2019 season, preparing the Robot Controller typically meant:

-1. Installing the Phoenix Diagnostic Server
+1. Installing the Phoenix Diagnostics
 2. Installing the Phoenix API into roboRIO (if using LabVIEW).

-Phoenix Diagnostic Server is necessary for Phoenix Tuner to interact with CTRE CAN Devices.
+**In the 2020 release of Phoenix, both of these are automatically handled by the library deployment features of WPI Visual Studio Code extensions (C++/Java) and NI LabVIEW.**

+Phoenix Diagnostics has become a library that is compiled into the FRC robot application.
+This is a result of the roboRIO CAN bus changes implemented by the NI for 2020.
-Tuner communicates with "Phoenix Diagnostic Server", a roboRIO Linux application that provides an HTTP API.
+Tuner now communicates with "Phoenix Diagnostic Server" running in the deployed application via an HTTP API.

-.. warning:: If the roboRIO is re-imaged, these steps must be followed again for Tuner and LabVIEW to function.
+If the roboRIO does not have a deployed application, a temporary Diagnostic Server application can be deployed from Tuner.
+This is particularly useful during hardware-bringup.

 LabVIEW
 ----------------------------------------------------
-**NI LabVIEW** has a new feature in 2019 that will automatically deploy the Phoenix API libraries to the roboRIO.
+**NI LabVIEW** supports a feature that will automatically deploy the Phoenix API libraries to the roboRIO.
-To enable this feature, the AutoLibDeploy checkbox must be checked in the Phoenix Installer.
-Because this is a new feature, the check box defaults off.
-If you choose to use this feature, all 2019 LabVIEW robot projects should automatically install Phoenix into the roboRIO when the program is permanently deployed via "Run As Startup"
+After running the installer, 2020 LabVIEW robot projects will automatically install Phoenix into the roboRIO when the program is permanently deployed via "Run As Startup".

-Alternatively you can use Phoenix Tuner to install the Phoenix API libraries into the roboRIO.
-We recommend this until the AutoLibDeploy features has seen more testing.

-This is because the programming language solutions (WPI C++/Java) automatically delivers these libraries whenever the application is deployed in VS Code.
+.. note:: After first deploy (since imaging the RIO), you may see an error in the Driver Station reporting that the Phoenix libraries are missing.
+A reboot of the RIO will likely resolve this.
+We recommend using the "Restart roboRIO" button in the Driver Station.

 How to prepare Robot Controller
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~